onderjan/machine-check-book/src/advanced/adv2_mu_calculus.md

 # μ-calculus Properties

-While the Computation Tree Logic is relatively simple to use, there are interesting properties that cannot be expressed using it.
-Starting with version 0.6.0, **machine-check** supports a much more powerful temporal logic: [propositional (also called modal) μ-calculus](https://en.wikipedia.org/wiki/Modal_%CE%BC-calculus).
+While the Computation Tree Logic is relatively simple to use, there are interesting properties that cannot be expressed using it. **Machine-check** supports a much more powerful temporal logic: [propositional (also called modal) μ-calculus](https://en.wikipedia.org/wiki/Modal_%CE%BC-calculus).
 In fact, even the CTL properties are internally translated to μ-calculus before they are used for model checking, and the only thing needed to unlock the power of μ-calculus are two new macro-style operators.

+>
+>  &#x1F6E0;&#xFE0F; Support for non-CTL properties has been added in version 0.6.0.
+There were some issues with the new μ-calculus verification engine, and the **infinitely often** example used the wrong translation of **FG** to μ-calculus.
+This [has been fixed](https://machine-check.org/blog/04-v0-6-1/) in version 0.6.1 of **machine-check** and this book.
+>

 ## Local Reasoning